-Cove Forge of Erie provides two levels of outpatient care for adults who have been struggling with chemical dependency.
+Cove Forge of Erie provides two levels of outpatient care while in a program for adults who have been struggling with chemical dependency.
 Adults may engage in the traditional outpatient program (OP) at our center.
 Adults also have the option of participating in our intensive outpatient program (IOP).

-Outpatient program participants complete two hours of treatment each week, while IOP participants complete six hours of care each week.
+Outpatient program participants at our treatment center complete two hours of treatment each week, while IOP participants complete six hours of care each week.
 In order to best accommodate our adult participants, we offer adult OP and IOP services at a variety of times.
 Care at Cove Forge of Erie is provided according to the following schedule:

 Adult Outpatient Program